trevorlomba/Strava-Explora/README.md

 4. Change the following fields in the strava_api.py file to your own Strava API credentials: client_id, client_secret, refresh_token.

-5. Run the strava_api.py script.

-6. Run the run_analysis.py script to analyze your Strava runs.
+5. Run the strava_explora.py script to analyze your Strava runs.

 ## Usage